HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 # Proposal

+#Judging Criterion 1 - Excellence
+Weight: 40.00%
+Compared to what you’ve seen before, how original/unique is this proposal?
+How relevant is the research question and project?

 Slide 1 - Project Idea
 - Which field of quantum computing is your proposal about?
 - Which is the topic of your proposal?